pixbi/bootloader/README.md

   in dot notation (e.g. `["x.y.z", "d.e"]`)
 * Call all `init` functions in the prescribed order
 * Remove all `init` functions from the structure to prevent repeated calls
-* Also remove `dependsOn` attribute after initialization
+* Also remove the `dependsOn` attribute after initialization

 Note that the bootloader expects all `init` functions to be synchronous and that they do not accept any parameters.
 Of course `init` may invoke